ChurchApps/FreeShowWeb/src/routes/docs/show/+page.md

 First you have to go to "Shows" in the [drawer](./drawer).
 Here you will find a large "Add show" button, in the bottom center.
 Clicking it will display a popup.
 Here you can type a name, and tweak some settings.
 Also there is a textarea for quick lyrics, which is recommended if you want create song lyrics.
 The program will try to apply groups automaticly.
 Finally press "Create show".

+## Finding your shows

+All your shows can be found in the "Shows" tab in the drawer.
+Here you can organize them into different categories, the category changes the icon a show has in the project list.
+In the top right corner og the drawer you will find a serach bar to search through all of your shows.
+When a show is opened or changed, the text content will be cached, so you can search by the content as well as the title.

 ## Presenting

 When opening a show, you will by default get a _"WYSIWYG"_ view, meaning the style of each slide will match the style of the output.
 You can click any slide to show it, and use the arrow right/left keys to change slides, or press spacebar.
 In the bottom of the show view you have some buttons to change the layout of the current view.